isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Typically, the original programmer is not around and the test cases incomplete.
 The fact that the code is a mess dramatically increases the effort needed to make any change and the risk of introducing errors.
 Often, messy old code runs unnecessarily slowly because it requires outdated compilers and cannot take advantage of modern hardware.
-In many cases, automated "modernizer"-style tool support would be required for major upgrade efforts.
+In many cases, automated “modernizer”-style tool support would be required for major upgrade efforts.

 The purpose of modernizing code is to simplify adding new functionality, to ease maintenance, and to increase performance (throughput or latency), and to better utilize modern hardware.
-Making code "look pretty" or "follow modern style" are not by themselves reasons for change.
+Making code “look pretty” or “follow modern style” are not by themselves reasons for change.
 There are risks implied by every change and costs (including the cost of lost opportunities) implied by having an outdated code base.
 The cost reductions must outweigh the risks.